 Distributed denial-of-service (DDoS) attacks are malicious attempts to overwhelm the capacity of the target server by flooding it with multiple simultaneous external requests.
 These attacks are like a massive traffic jam collapsing a highway, where the targeted server is the congested road which ends up being unavailable.

-Because of its position on the edge of your network, a CDN acts as a protection against this type of attacks and other security threats for your origin server.
+Because of its position on the edge of your network, a CDN acts as a protection against this type of attack and other security threats for your origin server.
 This happens because the saturation provoked by the attack is processed on different machines, and it won’t reach the hosting server which remains up and available.

 This is valid also for any other situation where traffic spikes could make your website suffer: the increased content availability is a plus that your users will appreciate.

 So, Is a CDN Beneficial Also for SEO?

 If you think that Google loves fast and secure websites, we can indeed confirm that enabling a CDN on your site is also beneficial for SEO and the PageSpeed Insights performance score.
 In fact, using a CDN can boost the Largest Contentful Paint score – one of the Core Web Vitals metrics.

 When the CDN is working on the backend of your site, your content loads faster and remains available even during high loads of traffic: Google notices these details and considers them as a factor to improve your ranking!

 How to Choose the Best CDN for Your Needs?